EXCLUSIVE-Privately, Saudis tell oil market: get used to lower prices

 order to shore up a global market that is producing

-a third of OPEC's oil, or some 9.7 million barrels a day.
+around a third of OPEC's oil, or about 9.7 million barrels a

 Asked about coming Saudi output curbs, one Saudi official